venice1200/TapClock/TapClock/README.md

 See "Calibration" below for more details.

 To show the time the system needs to be woken up.
-After this the clock must be moved to two positions configured in the sketch to show the time (maybe i have to changed this).
+After this the clock must be moved to two positions configured in the sketch to show the time (maybe i have to change this).
 Search for:

     // Clockpos/Waitpos